EmbarkStudios/physx-rs/README.md

 | [`physx-sys`](physx-sys/) | Unsafe bindings to the PhysX C++ API | [![Crates.io](https://img.shields.io/crates/v/physx-sys.svg)](https://crates.io/crates/physx-sys) [![Docs](https://docs.rs/physx-sys/badge.svg)](https://docs.rs/physx-sys) |
 | [`physx-macros`](physx-macros/) | Utility macros used internally by the `physx` crate | [![Crates.io](https://img.shields.io/crates/v/physx-macros.svg)](https://crates.io/crates/physx-macros) [![Docs](https://docs.rs/physx-macros/badge.svg)](https://docs.rs/physx-macros) |

-## Why?
+## Why use it?

 * You want a feature-rich and performant physics engine to use in your project.

-## Why not?
+## Caveats

+* The high-level `physx` wrapper is work-in-progress, and only covers a part of PhysX functionality.
+You can follow our progress and see where contributions are needed in our [*Tracking Issue for High-Level API Completeness*](https://github.com/EmbarkStudios/physx-rs/issues/5).

+* Any other features have to be accessed through the unsafe [physx-sys](physx-sys/) crate.

 * It's a large C++ codebase which requires a C++ toolchain, and comes with a non-trivial build system.

-* The high-level `physx` wrapper is work-in-progress, and only covers a part of PhysX functionality with a user friendly interface.

 ### Alternatives

-* [nphysics](https://github.com/rustsim/nphysics) a 2 and 3-dimensional physics engine for games and animations written in Rust.
+* [nphysics](https://github.com/rustsim/nphysics): a 2- and 3-dimensional physics engine for games and animations written in Rust.
+It is a good option for projects which do not require the full feature set of PhysX or prefer a native Rust solution.

-## How?
+## Usage

-The PhysX user guide can be found [here](https://gameworksdocs.nvidia.com/PhysX/4.1/documentation/physxguide/Manual/Introduction.html).
 The following code example shows how [physx](physx/) can be initialized.

 ``` Rust
 const PX_PHYSICS_VERSION: u32 = physx::version(4, 1, 0);